Ellen and Tom’s Modern, Relaxed and Intimate Outdoor Wedding Ceremony and Marquee Reception

 What was the best moment of your day?

 It’s so hard to choose just one moment from a whole day of wonderful moments and memories.
 People say to you that their wedding day was the best of their life and it’s hard to comprehend just how true that is till you’re experiencing it yourself.
 Its a cliche but its true!!
-We asked two friends to marry us under a 400 year old oak tree and we wrote the ceremony script ourselves.
+We asked two friends to marry us for our outdoor wedding ceremony under a 400 year old oak tree and we wrote the script ourselves.
 Being under that tree with our loved ones and singing and laughing with them as we made our vows to each other stands out as a memory that we will treasure forever.

 Is there any advice you would give to other couples?